Infinitesimally Tight Lagrangian Orbits

 \section{Infinitesimally tight immersions}

 Y. G. Oh in \cite{Oh1} studied tight Lagrangian submanifolds of $\mathbb C \mathbb P^n$ and posed the question of classifying all possible tight Lagrangian submanifolds in Hermitian symmetric spaces.
 In particular, he asked whether the real forms are the only possible tight Lagrangian submanifolds.
 Later, C. Gorodski and F. Podest\`a classified those compact tight Lagrangian submanifolds which have the $\mathbb{Z}_2$-homology of a sphere in the case of irreducible compact homogeneous K\"ahler manifolds \cite{GP}.
 The concept of tightness has applications to the problem of Hamiltonian volume minimization.
-For instance, Kleiner and Oh showed that the standard $\mathbb R \mathbb P^n$ inside $\mathbb C\mathbb P^n$ is tight and has the least volume among its Hamiltonian deformations.\\ Here we explore the concept of \emph{infinitesimally tight} which we show to be equivalent to the notion of locally tight.
+For instance, Kleiner and Oh showed that the standard $\mathbb R \mathbb P^n$ inside $\mathbb C\mathbb P^n$ is tight and has the least volume among its Hamiltonian deformations.
+Some features of intersection theory of Lagrangian submanifolds including some Lagrangian orbits in complex hyperquadrics can be found in \cite{bedu,IMMO}.\\ Here we explore the concept of \emph{infinitesimally tight} which we show to be equivalent to the notion of locally tight.
 We give examples of infinitesimally tight Lagrangians, and we prove that the Lagrangians orbits by the diagonal and shifted diagonal actions in the product of two flags, found in the previous sections, are infinitesimally tight.
-Let $G$ be a Lie group and $M=G/H$ a homogeneous space together with a $G$-invariant symplectic form $\omega $, that is, the action of $G$ on $\left( M,\omega \right) $ is symplectic.
+Let $G$ be a Lie group and $M$ a homogeneous space together with a $G$-invariant symplectic form $\omega $, that is, the action of $G$ on $\left( M,\omega \right) $ is symplectic.